 Granted, it wasn’t until 2002 when iRobot released their Roomba that the robot vacuum transformed from a gimmick into a practical, helpful machine, but now there are countless models on the market.
 Luckily, we’re here to help you navigate the unfamiliar terrain by discussing important features and providing unbiased reviews.

-Our Recommended Best Robot Vacuum Cleaners
+Our Recommended Best Robot Vacuum Cleaners of 2019

 There is a multitude of robot vacuum cleaners at various price points.
 While it’s a general rule of thumb to go for the more expensive models when you can to ensure they do a fantastic job, recent developments have led to cheaper models that are more than capable of competing – though will likely have fewer bells and whistles.
 Below are our top picks in order from most to least expensive.
 All of these are fairly low profile which means they’re great at reaching those tricky areas under furniture, though the Dyson 360 is the tallest due to its all-seeing camera.